svelte-librarian/sv-use/packages/website/src/lib/docs/core/states/history-state/index.md

 ---
 slug: 'history-state'
 title: 'historyState'
-description: 'A reactive state that allows for undo and redo operations by tracking the change history.'
+description: 'A reactive state that tracks its change history.
+Provides undo and redo capabilities as well as access to the histories.'
 category: 'states'
 ---

 ## Usage

+> [!TIP]
+> If you prefer to have them separate, check out [trackHistory](/docs/reactivity/track-history).

 ```svelte
 <script lang="ts">